 Another time, a young man stepped on and asked to be put off at a place the driver had never heard of.
 The young man tried to explain, but again, the driver was blank.

 “Sorry, you see, I don’t know that area at all!” so the driver said in SUCH a regretful, apologetic voice:

-“I don’t know the area either!” so this is where I just laughed out loud, they both sounded so funny and they heard me and laughed too, understanding how amusing they seemed.
+“I don’t know the area either!” so this is where I just laughed out loud, they both sounded so pathetic and funny and they heard me and laughed too, understanding how amusing they seemed.
 Further cross-questioning, turned up a small shop nearby that the driver DID know, so he said he would call out to the young man when nearing this shop, and both were happy with the arrangement!

 Story no. 6

 A driver who let the side down because he wouldn’t let the side down!!!

 I was sitting on the bus at the station where there is 10-15 minutes turn around break for the driver, when a woman turned up with an incredibly overloaded shopping trolley and a plastic crate balanced on top – of what appeared the be granite chips for the garden/driveway it weighed so heavily and she asked the driver if he could put the side of the bus down for her, so she could get the trolley on?

 He replied that the engine was switched off and she would have to wait until he started the bus up in 5-6 minutes!
 THEN he could let the side down.
 (There was a bench she could sit on.)